Shifadewani2209/yoga-app/README.md

 In today's fast-paced world, maintaining a healthy lifestyle can often feel like a daunting task.
-Yog-Guru, a groundbreaking web-based application, aims to simplify and enhance the journey towards physical and mental well-being through the power of artificial intelligence (AI) and machine learning (ML).
+Yog-Guru, a groundbreaking web-based application, aims to simplify and enhance the journey towards physical and mental well-being through the powern of artificial intelligence (AI) and machine learning (ML).